WTCB

-WTCB (106.7 MHz) is a commercial FM radio station licensed to Orangeburg, South Carolina, and serving the Columbia metropolitan area.
-The station, known as "B106.7," is owned by Cumulus Media and airs an adult contemporary radio format.
-For much of November and December, it switches to all-Christmas music.
-The studios and offices are located on Gervais Street in Downtown Columbia.
+WTCB (106.7 FM) is a commercial radio station licensed to Orangeburg, South Carolina, and serving the Columbia metropolitan area.
+The station, known as "B106.7", is owned by Cumulus Media and airs an adult contemporary radio format.
+The station's studios and offices are located on Gervais Street in Downtown Columbia.

 WTCB has an effective radiated power of 100,000 watts, the highest permitted for non-grandfathered FM stations.
-The transmitter is off Indian Trail in Swansea, near the Congaree National Park.
+Its transmitter is off Indian Trail in Swansea, near the Congaree National Park.
+WTCB is short-spaced with WEND in Salisbury, NC, basically almost the same situation as WNOK & WKQC.
+The two stations are spaced apart quite far, but still have interference near the NC/SC border.

 History

 WDIX-FM and WPJS

 On July 6, 1967, the station signed on as WDIX-FM, the sister station to WDIX (AM 1150) in Orangeburg (formerly WRNO, now off the air).
 The station was known as "W-107" and was owned by Frank Best.
 At the time, the station featured an automated format with music that would be considered today as Hot Adult Contemporary.

 In late 1976, both stations were sold to Radio Smiles, a group owned by Norman Suttles.
 WDIX changed to Top 40, while WDIX-FM became religious WPJS.
-The call sign stood for We Proclaim Jesus Saves.
-In 1978, the transmitting power was increased from 37,000 to 100,000 watts, utilizing a new CCA transmitter and 10-bay Shively antenna tower.
+The call sign stood for "We Proclaim Jesus Saves".
+In 1978, the transmitting power was increased from 37,000 to 100,000 watts, using a new CCA transmitter and 10-bay Shively antenna tower.

 Country WIGL

 In 1982, WDIX and WPJS were sold to the Keymarket Group.
-WPJS became country music WIGL, calling itself "Wiggle 106."
+WPJS became country music WIGL, calling itself "Wiggle 106".
 It used a format from TM's (now Jones TM) "3-In-A-Row" Modern Country music service, operating it live-assisted.
 WIGL made an effort to serve the larger, more lucrative Columbia radio market, but was plagued with periodical audio problems as well as fierce competition from established country station WCOS-FM.
 In 1984, Suburban Radio Group of Concord, North Carolina, bought WDIX, and in 1985, the company bought WORG.